IbrahimElshafey/LocalResumableFunction/_Documents/Testing.md

 * 100 resumable function activated by one pushed call
 * 10000 pushed call per second test

-# Problem to solve
-* We can't mock Resumable function class dependencies and use the mocks because of attributes checks
-* Could we fake dll and then mock faked instances?
-* No Fakes or Mokes libraries you should write your fake implementation for your interfaces

 # Generate test code for resumable function
 * I plan to auto-generate code for test